asibarr2/ros-pca9685-jetXavNX/README.md

 | Pin 6 - GND      |   GND           |
 | Pin 27 - SDA (I2C Bus 1) | SDA     |
 | Pin 28 - SCL (I2C Bus 1) | SCL     |

+Ensure that the pins above are wired correctly to the PCA9685.

+Most of the configuration for your PCA9685 will be located in **src/pca9685_activity.cpp** It is recommended to keep the default address at 0x40.
+On the Jetson Xavier, your SDA and SCL pins will connected to Bus 1 of I2C.
+If you did not wire to the specified SDA/SCL pins above, your PCA9685 module will not work.
+To check if your address is being read, type in terminal:

+**sudo i2cdetect -r -y 1**

+and you should see a 40 output in the following image:

+If not, you need to check your wiring again.

+To understand the parameters and setup, I will send you to this link: https://github.com/dheera/ros-pwm-pca9685 Dheera is the owner of the code and deserves credit, give him a follow as well if this helped you.